 This church facade near Pirita beach reminds of one I’ve seen in Macao.

-Estonia is located on the Gulf of Finland and boasts a good harbour and this means cruise ships berth here.
-The wharf is in walking distance from Old Town and the Old Town heaves a bit from about 11am to 5pm.
+Estonia is located on the Gulf of Finland and boasts a good harbour which means cruise ships berth here.
+The wharf is in walking distance from Old Town and from 11am to 5pm, the Old Town does heave a bit with cruise ship tourists.
 On our early morning walks, there was no one around and in the silence, you could really appreciate this gorgeous medieval town.

 We stayed at Godart Rooms in the old town.
 It was in a good location, our room was spacious and looked out over the street, the staff very helpful.